Hammer and Anvil: Toward a Theory of Backdoors in Federated Learning: Background

-Training a model using federated learning increases the attack surface for backdoor attacks, allowing attackers to not only poison the data used during training but also the training process of the clients they control.
-Controlling the training process means that the backdoor can be inserted directly into the model parameters \cite{bhagoji2019analyzing}.
-The attack is successful if the backdoor is embedded into the global model $w$ by the end of training.

-The distributed nature of federated learning makes defending against backdoors particularly challenging, as the aggregator only has limited visibility into individual client behaviors.
+The distributed nature of federated learning makes defending against backdoors particularly challenging, as the aggregator has limited visibility into individual clients' behavior.
+Additionally, thanks to their full control over malicious clients, attackers can deploy more potent attack methods that extend beyond simply adding trigger patterns to the data and flipping labels.

-\textbf{Attacker limitations:} A common assumption in federated learning security is that the majority of clients are benign (also called trustworthy) \cite{wang2022flare}; therefore, an attacker can only control a malicious minority of clients.
-Formally, a subset of $m \leq \lfloor \frac{n-1}{2}\rfloor $ malicious clients submit malicious model updates to the aggregator.
+\paragraph{Attacker limitations and assumptions.} A common assumption in federated learning security is that the majority of clients are benign (also called trustworthy) \cite{wang2022flare}; therefore, an attacker can only control a malicious minority of clients.
+Formally, a subset of $m \leq \lfloor \frac{n-1}{2}\rfloor $ malicious clients submit model updates to the aggregator.
+Krum \cite{blanchard2017machine}, one of the defenses we study in this work, assumes that $2m+2 < n$, meaning $m < \frac{n}{2} - 1$.
+Since we run our experiments with $n=20$, we use a tighter bound of $m \leq 8$ across our experiments rather than the $m \leq 9$ offered by the malicious minority assumption.
+Another limitation for the attacker is the requirement to preserve benign accuracy.
+Otherwise, the attack is easily detectable, and the model is not deployed, meaning the attacker cannot exploit it.

-\textbf{Defender limitations}: We assume that the aggregator has access to a clean data set drawn from $D$ for fine-tuning.
-This fine-tuning set must be small relative to the size of the training data held by the clients (1\% and 4\% of the total number of samples, for example).
-Otherwise, the aggregator could train a model locally without the need for federated learning, bypassing the need for a defense.
-We also note that with enough accuracy degradation, it is always possible to prevent or remove a backdoor.
-In the most naive way, a defender could replace the model weights with random ones, destroying both the ASR and benign accuracy.
-Therefore, preserving benign accuracy is a crucial objective in federated backdoor defenses.